Category

 Be active where you can

-Hidetoshi Kurashige, Director, DENTSU SOKEN INC. Active Learning "How About This?"
-Research Lab
+DENTSU SOKEN INC. Research Institute for Active Learning: "How About This?"

-To maximize active participation wherever possible, following the approach in researcher Nadezhda Kirillova's column "Seating Systems in Elementary Schools Across 5 Countries: They're Actually All Different," we asked each teacher to design a seating arrangement suited to their specific lesson.
+To encourage even more active participation where possible, following the example of researcher Nadezhda Kirillova's column "Seating Systems in Elementary Schools Across 5 Countries: They're Actually All Different," each teacher was asked to consider seating arrangements suited to their specific lesson.

 For example, Director Hidetoshi Kuranari deliberately chose a layout where he stood in the center, surrounded by seats, to strongly emphasize from the outset that this was not a typical seminar.
 Nadezhda's class used the British roundtable format.
 By incorporating "What About This?" throughout the entire summit, we aimed to create an event unconstrained by conventional seminar formats.